(Back to Geography) (Back to contents)

 During the light parts of the week, animal racing sports are common.
 Fast kedas are a way of life for some and a whole society has grown up around them.
 A soccer-like game is popular, but the field may be a quarter mile long and as many as a hundred people may play on a side.
 There are few pros in that sport.

 Meeting someone here is easy.
 There are sex clubs but they tend to be for the hard core.
 Someone you meet at any tap rail is likely to be more normal.
 If you get along, it is likely she will be glad to remain together thru your entire stay and will be sad to see you go.
 Women in the city are sometimes not as athletic as they are in the countryside, so you may find yourself more evenly matched.

-There is plenty of entertainment in the city, there is a pretty good music scene, again with a country sound.
+There is plenty of entertainment in the city, there is a pretty good music scene, again with an eccectic sound, Faith and the Muse is the closest we know of.
 Cinema is imported from Kln, the sports scene was mentioned already.
 The cuisine is the best of any of these basins with hearty stews and roasts.
 Nutbreads and sweetbreads are more common than in the Highlands and served as dessert at just about every meal.
 The beer is as good and as cold as in Kln.
 Distilled alcohol is common and spicy.
 The yaag is decent but never enhanced with additional psychedelics.
 Stronger drugs are almost unknown.